 With IndoTravelTeam, there is a 3-day option to visit both volcanoes from Bali and be back.
-It is honestly the easiest way to do the hike for a solo traveler, for those lacking in time or doesn’t want to handle the logistic of getting to and from Java.
+It is honestly the easiest way to do the hike for a solo traveler and for those lacking in time or doesn’t want to handle the logistic of getting to and from Java.
 It’s even better if you want to carry on your journey in Java, as one girl in our group ended up doing!
 If you are wondering what it’s like, then you are in luck:

 Ijen Bromo tour: Mount Bromo tour package

-Bear in mind that we did the reverse route which goes to Ijen first then Bromo, which makes sense if you want to continue your trip in Java.
+Bear in mind that we did the reverse route which goes to Ijen first then Bromo, which would make sense if you want to continue your trip in Java.
 Otherwise, it would be better to do the normal route and head to Bromo first, as it gives you more time to rest before your trek.